* Yum shares fall on shrinkage of sales in China

 By Rodrigo Campos

-NEW YORK, Jan 8 (Reuters) - U.S. stocks were little changed
+NEW YORK, Jan 8 (Reuters) - U.S. stocks were set to tick

-at the open on Tuesday as an earnings season expected to show
+lower at the open on Tuesday as an earnings season expected to

 Profits in the fourth quarter are seen above the previous